 I saw it was a chewed up ball and gave it a little kick much to Jacob’s delight.
 I had never seen him play before and there were no toys in the house for him.
 He then picked it up and kept it in his mouth most of the time for the rest of our walk with a happy demeanour.

 In just a few minutes I had learned that he loves to play with a ball, puncture it and then carry it around when we walk.
-No matter how many new balls I gave to him to play with… his teeth went straight through them and the balls were no more.
+No matter how many new toys I gave to him to play with… his teeth went straight through them and the toys were no more.

 So I wouldn’t actually recommend using tennis balls as toys for dogs as they can easily get swallowed and cause terrible injury or even death.
 The fact that they go slimy with saliva makes them almost impossible to grip if at the back of the throat.
 The tennis ball can also split apart in the back of the throat, blocking the dog’s airway.
 The tennis ball can also break down into pieces as the dog chews, which increases the risk of the dog ingesting those pieces.
 This is why tennis balls are not recommended.